learn-co-curriculum/react-hooks-react-router-dynamic-routes/README.md

 ## Introduction

 Have you ever used Apple's Messages app for your Mac?
 What about YouTube?
-These apps use some version of a **master/detail** interface: there is some piece of the interface that provides access to the entire resource which we can use to select specific items from.
+These apps use some version of a list/item interface in which there is some piece of the interface that provides access to the entire resource which we can use to select specific items from.
+(This type of interface has traditionally been referred to as a master/detail pattern.)
 The resource might be a list of all messages, videos, or emails.
 Clicking on one will trigger a more detailed display of that specific item or action on **another portion of the screen** instead of displaying an entirely new page.
 With this design, a user can navigate through many items in a list, looking at item details without ever leaving the page they are on.

-Consider how we might create this sort of design in regular React, without using `Route`s: we could create two sibling components, one for the 'master' list, and the other for the details of a specific item.
+Consider how we might create this sort of design in regular React, without using `Route`s: we could create two sibling components, one for the list, and the other for the details of a specific item.
 We could call them `List` and `Item`.
 Then, we create _one_ parent component for both that handles state.
 The parent component could keep track of all the list data and which particular item is currently selected, and pass down props to both components.

 This would work, but there are limitations.
 One problem with this approach is that changing state won't change the URL, meaning there is no way to provide a